Animal Symbolism in Autism

 Anishinaabe Totems

-The Anishinaabe, a North American indigenous tribe, historically had different doodeman (clans) with local animals as their totems.
+The Anishinaabe, a North American indigenous tribe, historically had different dodeman (clans) with local animals as their totems.
 These animals included the loon, crane, fish, bird, bear, marten, and deer.
 Members of the same totemic clan identified with each other as descendants and relatives, creating a spiritual kinship within the clan through the shared totem.
 This kinship was based on the belief that humans and animals are interconnected in the natural world.

 Totemism in Human Societies